 With the evolution of the Rotator family - there has also been the development of a number of different Feedtube Assemblies providing a multitude of mounting options.
 With the Acme Adapter - the 1/2" series Mini Regulator, Mini Regulator Drain Check, or Mini Drain Check can be included depending specific needs.

-Tie the system together with control valves and the Nelson 8200 Controller for convenient system automation.
+Tie the system together with control valves and the Nelson Control System for convenient system automation.
 Nelson products are key in to creating premier orchard irrigation systems.